kavia-common/recipe-explorer-38066-38098/recipe_frontend/README.CI.local.md

 - Deprecation warnings from webpack-dev-server are harmless; static serve avoids them.
 - Browserslist database auto-updates on postinstall; warnings are non-blocking in CI.
 - Configure port via REACT_APP_PORT or let it default to 3000.
+- See .env.example for all supported environment variables.
+In CI, the orchestrator sets them automatically.